neelmitra/avsmqtt/instructions/serial.md

 2. Open the COM port in a terminal tool, such as Putty.
     - Download the PuTTY terminal emulator [here](http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe)

-3. Once connected to the COM Port through Putty, Type the commands as below,  after you are done with [lab1](./lab1.md)
+3. Once connected to the COM Port through Putty, Type the commands as below :

     ![alt text](../images/putty.png)